-Sen. Cruz to ride with ‘People’s Convoy’ around D.C.
-Beltway
+Sen. Cruz rides with ‘People’s Convoy’ truck to D.C.

 “Your voice is being heard,” Cruz told the crowd as truckers, drivers and supporters held up their phones and cameras to capture his speech.
 “What the men and women want here is for the government to leave you the hell alone ...
 That is the most American sentiment you could imagine.”

-Brian Brase, the group’s organizer, said they plan to take the lead truck, with Cruz as a passenger, into the District for a press conference at noon.

-“There ain’t no ignoring a senator riding in the lead truck,” he told the crowd.
-“That’s basically an endorsement of what we’re doing.”

-He said the convoy will continue to protest until mandates for health workers, federal employees and military personnel are eliminated, but he warned the convoy against heading into the capital.
+Brase said the convoy will continue to protest until mandates for health workers, federal employees and military personnel are eliminated, but he warned the convoy against heading into the capital.

 “If you deviate from the plan, meaning you decide to break rank and bring your happy butts down to D.C. proper ... you are not representing the People’s Convoy in doing that,” he said.
 “Do not do that.
 Stick to the plan ...
 It’s working.
 They’re coming here now.”

 Brase has insisted that the group won’t leave the region until the mandates are lifted.
 The convoy of big rigs, RVs and pickups began circling the Beltway on Sunday, repeating the demonstration on Monday and Tuesday.
 The group rested on Wednesday due to rainy weather and concerns about safety on the roads.
+Thursday would be the fourth day of protest on the Beltway.

 Brase and other convoy leaders met with Cruz and Sen. Ron Johnson (R-Wis.) on Tuesday morning in the Capitol to discuss their demands and grievances.
 While no direct action came from the meeting, Brase said he saw it as a step in the right direction.